 working with issues concerning direction and coordination in

-disaster management on different levels of society.
-Examples of
+emergency and disaster management on different levels of society.

-associated bodies are central, regional and local authorities,
+Examples of associated bodies are central, regional and local

-health care, rescue services, private companies and humanitarian
+authorities, health care, rescue services, private companies and

 The course includes mandatory individual homework and group